OCR to JSON: Convert Scanned Documents and Images to Structured Data

 This is why most pipelines break when documents evolve or vary slightly.

-Fields, tables, and entities are mapped into your predefined JSON schema.
+Fields, tables, and entities are mapped directly into your predefined JSON schema, from any scanned PDF, invoice image, or photo.

 Replace post-processing